-20 year old cellist Hattie Butterworth is a recipient of many awards, such as the Bulmer Beckett Foundation Young Musician of the Year award, an AYM award and an Agar Trust Award.
+20 year old cellist Hattie Butterworth is a recipient of many awards, such as the Bulmer Beckett Foundation Young Musician of the Year award, Help Musicians UK award and an Agar Trust Award.
 Hattie is currently studying her undergraduate with Melissa Phelps and Maria Zachariadou at the Royal College of Music with a coveted foundation scholarship, supported by the Fenella and Harry Hope Memorial Scholarship.
 Hattie began the cello shortly before turning 12 and achieved her grade 8 distinction within 3 years.

 In September 2014, Hattie was accepted into the sixth form at Chetham’s School of Music to study with Anna Menzies.
 Whilst at Chets, Hattie received the schools’ Ida Caroll bursary award whilst also reaching the final of the school’s quartet competition and was principal cello of the symphony orchestra during her final year.